Selmer groups as flat cohomology groups: Torsors under a N e ron model

 \section{Torsors under a N\'{e}ron model}

 \bpp[Dedekind schemes and N\'{e}ron models] \lab{ded-sch} A \emph{Dedekind scheme} $S$ is a connected Noetherian normal scheme of dimension $\le 1$.
 The connectedness is not necessary, but it simplifies the notation.
 We let $K$ denote the function field of $S$.
-An $S$-group scheme $\cX$ is a \emph{N\'{e}ron model} (of $\cX_K$) if it is separated, of finite type, smooth, and satisfies the \emph{N\'{e}ron property}: the restriction to the generic fiber map $\Hom_S(\cZ, \cX) \ra \Hom_K(\cZ_K, \cX_K)$ is bijective for every smooth $S$-scheme $\cZ$. \epp
+An $S$-group scheme $\cX$ is a \emph{N\'{e}ron model} (of $\cX_K$) if it is separated, of finite type, smooth, and satisfies the \emph{N\'{e}ron property}: the restriction to the generic fiber map